 St. Andrew’s/Epiphany then adopted a service rotation scheme.
 Twice a month there were pre-recorded virtual services.
 Once a month we had an enhanced innovative on-line service – InSpirit.
 One of the most outstanding of these stressed the need to overcome racism and inequality.
 Once monthly we worshiped (remotely) elsewhere, usually at the National Cathedral in Washington, DC.
 One could always join our Bishop’s on-line Sunday service (details on the NH Episcopal Diocese website), or St. Thomas in Hanover, St Gregory of Nyssa in San Francisco, or a host of other online worship opportunities.
 We also held virtual coffee hours on Zoom.

-We had many events during Holy Week, culminating in a powerful on-line Easter Vigil, followed by a later outdoor Eucharist.
-Our Easter Season culminated in our first and joyous Regathering for Eucharist at Epiphany on Pentecost Eve, with our Bishop Rob presiding, assisted by our Missioner Aaron Jenkyn.
+Last year Easter Season culminated in our first and joyous Regathering for Eucharist at Epiphany on Pentecost Eve, with our Bishop Rob presiding, assisted by our Missioner Aaron Jenkyn.
 Our Bishop returned to preside over our service on Trinity Sunday as well.

 At the same time, we will miss the loving calm and steady hand that Jay has extended to us for the past few years which were so fraught with major challenges.
 Thank you so much, dear Jay!